mann107/bibliotheca/README.md

 Bibliotheca is a vast online library which contains resources for different courses following the Ontario grade 12 curriculum.

 > Bibliotheca is currently managed by two students, Tegvir Singh and Manraj Mann.
-They have devoted their time to make your lives easier (even if its just by a bit)
+They have devoted their time to making your lives easier (even if it's just by a bit)

 A University version of Bibliotheca could be made available shortly, it would be created by the same people (unless you would like to help...)